oak-hu/oak-hu.github.io/writing/vagueness.md

 # Vagueness

 > The following is a tutorial essay for Philosophy of Logic and Language with James Kirkpatrick.
-It addresses the prompt: ‘What is the Sorites Paradox?
+In effect, it is a quick agenda for an hour-long discussion on a guiding question, which for this week was ‘What is the Sorites Paradox?
 What is the best solution to it?’
 A free-standing and much more readable version of some of the material may eventually go up on my [Substack](https://offhandquibbles.substack.com).

 The Sorites (‘heap’) paradox can be regimented as the following inconsistent set.